-During our time at sea, we will have opportunities to observe a tremendous variety of birdlife.
+During our time at sea, we will have opportunities to observe tremendous variety of birdlife.
 The pelagic birding in these southern waters is among the best in the world.
-In crossing the famed Drake Passage and the Polar Front (Antarctic Convergence), we should see as many as five species of albatross, including the huge Wandering and Royal albatrosses, as well as several species of prions, stormpetrels, diving-petrels, petrels, shearwaters.
+In crossing the famed Drake Passage the Polar Front (Antarctic Convergence), we should see as many as five species of albatross, including the huge Snowy and Southern Royal albatrosses, as well as several species of prions, storm-petrels, petrels. diving-petrels, shearwaters.
 When not searching for wildlife on the above decks, you'll attend lectures in the below decks by ship staff who will bring expertise on all facets of natural history and human exploration of Antarctica.

 We have partnered with Polar Latitudes, a world class leader in Antarctic voyages, for this departure and will travel aboard the 139-guest Seaventure, a state-of-the-art expedition vessel perfect for exploring rugged Antarctic environments.
 Once aboard, you will cruise in total comfort, enjoying immaculate accommodations and excellent cuisine.
-Seavenure features comfortable, outside facing cabins (some with private balconies) with lower beds, private bathroom facilities, and individual temperature controls.
+Seaventure features comfortable, outside facing cabins (some with private balconies) with lower beds, private bathroom facilities, and individual temperature controls.
 The dining room seats all passengers at leisurely single seating.
 Ample public spaces offer comfortable settings for relaxing and socializing.
 A superior quality restaurant leads the superb list of facilities including a library, lounge, and more.
-Outside, there's plenty of open deck space while an observation area platform forward below the bridge is ideal for gaining tremendous views of Antarctic seascapes and wildlife.
+Outside, there's plenty of open deck space with an ideal observation area platform (forward and below the bridge) is ideal for gaining tremendous views of Antarctic seascapes and wildlife.
 The ship's ice-strengthened hull and stabilizers assure safety throughout your voyage.
 An experienced cruise staff, physician, and onboard lecturers accompany all voyages.

-This remarkable voyage will be led by VENT leaders Michael O'Brien, Louise Zemaitis, and Mark Garland along with a host of first-rate lecturers and staff provided by Polar Latitudes.
+This remarkable voyage will be led by VENT leader Max Breckenridge along with a host of first-rate lecturers and staff provided by Polar Latitudes.

-As a bonus, an optional two-night Buenos Aires Pre-trip is available for those who desire more birding time on the South American mainland than is offered in this program, or who simply want to break up the long trip to Ushuaia.
-This trip will visit at least two high quality birding areas in the Buenos Aires area where we expect an array of landbirds and waterbirds.
+As a bonus, an optional two-night Buenos Aires Pre-trip is available for those who desire more birding time on the South American mainland than is offered in this program or who simply want to break up the long trip to Ushuaia.
+This trip will visit at least two high-quality birding areas in the Buenos Aires area where we expect an array of landbirds and waterbirds.

-Zodiac landing at Paulet Island © Michael O'Brien
+Zodiac landing at Paulet Island @ Michael O'Brien

-December 28-29, Days 1-2: Travel to Ushuaia, Argentina.
-Participants should plan to depart from home on Day 1 aboard flights to Buenos Aires, arriving on the morning of Day 2.
-In Buenos Aires, take a connecting flight to Ushuaia, arriving in the afternoon.
+December 27-28, Days 1-2: Travel to Ushuaia, Argentina.
+Participants should plan to arrive Ushuaia on December 28, day 2.
 Upon arrival, you will be transferred to our hotel where a room will be reserved in your name.
 The rest of the day is at leisure with a welcome reception and group dinner scheduled for the evening.

-Special note: Buenos Aires has two airports, Aeropuerto Internacional Ministro Pistarini and much more commonly known by the name Ezeiza (airport code EZE), and Jorge Newbery Airfield, usually referred to as "Aeroparque" (airport code AEP) which handles most domestic flights.
+Special note: If connecting through Buenos Aires, please note that it has two airports, Aeropuerto Internacional Ministro Pistarini, much more commonly known by the name Ezeiza (airport code EZE), and Jorge Newbery Airfield, usually referred to as "Aeroparque" (airport code AEP) which handles most domestic flights.
 All international flights arrive at EZE, while flights between Buenos Aires and Ushuaia can be through either airport.
 Be conscience as to which airport your flight arrives and/or departs from.
 If it is necessary to change airports, the travel time between airports is roughly one hour.